department-of-veterans-affairs/vagov-content/pages/disability/eligibility/special-claims/clothing-allowance.md

 <div class="va-introtext">

 Has your clothing been damaged by your prosthetic or orthopedic device (such as a wheelchair) or by the medicine you’re taking for a skin condition?
 If it has, you may be eligible for an annual VA clothing allowance.
-Find out if you are eligible for this benefit.
+Find out if you can get this benefit.

 </div>